 Our exhibitions present new, engaging, and vibrant ways of looking at Smithtown’s past.
 Using our historic collection, our consulting curator pieces together creative and unique exhibitions to showcase Smithtown’s rich history.
 Exhibits typically run from March through November in the Caleb Smith II House which serves as our collections and exhibit building.
-Museum exhibition hours are Tuesdays and Thursdays 12-4 pm and Saturdays 10 am-2 pm by appointment only.
+Museum exhibition hours are Saturdays 10 am-2 pm by appointment only.
 The Caleb Smith II House is located at 5 North Country Rd, just next to the main building of the Smithtown Library.

 Keep in Touch: 300 Years of Communication in Smithtown